fi5u/generator-jack/README.md

 To automatically convert SVGs to PNGs, just place the SVG assets in the `img` directory (or sub-directory), they will be generated during the `grunt build` process.
 SVG files will be minified.

 ### Modernizr
 Modernizr is included automatically.
 For the `dev` build the development version of Modernizr is used.
-Simply use whichever Modernizr tests you like (in your CSS or JavaScript) and then for the `build` version a custom build of Modernizr will be included that only contains the tests you need.
+Simply use whichever Modernizr tests you like (in your CSS or JavaScript) and then for the `dist` version a custom build of Modernizr will be included that only contains the tests you need.

+### Layout
+Automatically set up with a sticky footer.
+Simply define the footer height in `assets/scss/global/_variables.scss`.

 ### IE8 and Below
 Both _respond.js_ and _selectivizr.js_ are conditionally included for Internet Explorer versions 8 and below.

-## WordPress
+## WordPress Projects
 You will be provided with a barebones theme, based on [Underscores Starter Theme](http://underscores.me).

 To make any changes to the WordPress config files, edit the files in the `dev` directory.
 When you `grunt build` the config files from `dev` will be copied over to `build`.